yassirnajmaoui/yrt-pet-readthedocs-test/doc/compilation/building.md

 - An internet connection to download the `cxxopts`, `nlohmann/json`, and `catch2` libraries
 - OpenMP, but this is baked into most compilers
+- zlib, to read NIfTI images in `.nii.gz` format.

 ## Configuration and Compilation